irinazay/gotmynews/README.md

 After that you will be able to make API requests to Reddit and Sendgrid.

-In order to deploy the project, you can create acount on Heroku and after install add-ons: Heroku Postgres and Heroku Scheduler.
+In order to deploy the project, you can create account on Heroku and after install add-ons: Heroku Postgres and Heroku Scheduler.
 <br>